What is Thick Water?

 What is dysphagia?

 Dysphagia is the medical term for difficulty swallowing or swallowing problems.
 For people with dysphagia, this is not a once-in-awhile issue.
-Problems occur with most of their swallows every single day.
+Problems occur with most or all of their swallows every single day.
 Dysphagia can happen at any age and for many reasons.
 Almost half of all swallowing problems stem from neurologic conditions like Parkinson's Disease, strokes, ALS (Lou Gehrig's disease), brain tumors, head and neck cancers, or recent intubation of the trachea.

 People with dysphagia experience problems when they swallow food or drink and often experience a choking sensation.
 Eating and drinking become a chore.
 People with dysphagia need to make sure they eat and drink enough to avoid dehydration and malnutrition.
 Some people with dysphagia have difficulties eating enough food to maintain weight and energy.
 Or they may have trouble drinking enough water or other fluids to stay hydrated.